-The idea of the Christian people coming to the full knowledge of Christ is presented in many different ways, such as in the thirty, sixty, and hundredfold growth of the Word; and the scripture in Romans that tells us of our being conformed to the image of Christ that He might be the Firstborn among many brothers.
+The idea of the Christian people coming to the full knowledge of Christ is presented in many different ways, such as in the thirty, sixty, and hundredfold growth of the Word, and the scripture in Romans that speaks about our being conformed to the image of Christ that He might be the Firstborn among many brothers.

 But little is said about all the Christians going out and “saving souls” or having a “passion for souls.”

 We see our nation, America, sliding downhill into moral filth, while the churches are not emphasizing the maturing of the believers.
 I see a direct relationship here.
 The Christians are not being the light of the world by their good works, so secular America is morally blind.

 Still the cry is for the baby Christians to go out and bring in more baby Christians who then are to go out and bring in more baby Christians.